 - Market animals must be shown in showmanship in order to sell; however, if an exhibitor chooses to enter their Breeding Project into Showmanship, then that will make their Market Project eligible for the Premium Sale.
 Entry in Showmanship is mandatory. - 2.
 Each exhibitor must fit and show their own animal and during the show may be asked by the judge to exchange their steer with another exhibitor. - 3.
 The animal used for showmanship must be one entered and shown by the exhibitor in respective reproduction or market classes. - 4.
-Please consult the showmanship section of the Fair book for age and class breakdowns for showmanship.
-You will also find the progression to the Grand Showman of Showmen in that section. - 5.
+The winner of the Beef Showman of Showmen contest will participate in the Grand Showman of showmen Contest.
+If, however, that person is unable to show, then the second place Showman will show in their place. - Please consult the showmanship section of the Fair book for age and class breakdowns for showmanship.
+You will also find the progression to the Grand Showman of Showmen in that section. - 6.
 Alteration of animals is not permitted.
 This includes, but is not limited to; paints, dye, powder, nonclear adhesive, foam, or shoe polish.
 Also banned are artificial tail heads, switches, polls, hair, heels.
 It is prohibited to administer, feed, give, or inject any substance or drug to an animal exhibited, except when medically necessary or when the drug used has been approved for such use by the Food and Drug Administration or U.S. Department of Agriculture.